How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-The graph or chart will be added to the ‘Visualizer Library’ section …
+The new chart or graph will be added to your ‘Visualizer Library’ section …

-Note that new elements are given a unique ID displayed as a shortcode.
-As you will see very soon, this lets you insert charts and graphs into your posts and pages easily and quickly …
+Note that every element is given a unique ID displayed in a shortcode.
+As you will see shortly, this lets you add graphs and charts to your content very quickly …

-After a new element has been added to the ‘Visualizer Library’, you can edit its details, duplicate it, or trash it …
+After a chart or graph has been added to the ‘Visualizer Library’, you can edit it, duplicate it, or trash it …

-After creating a new graph or chart and adding it to the Visualizer Library, adding it to a post is very simple.
+After creating a new chart or graph and adding it to the Visualizer Library, it’s really very simple to insert it into your pages or posts.

 First, create a new post or page (or open an existing one) …